Andrew-Gan/Andrew-Gan.github.io/_teaching/2022-fall-teaching-2.md

 location: "West Lafaytte, US"
 ---

-GTA for a course on object-oriented programming in C++.
-Helped with redesigning the course.
+GTA for a course on object-oriented programming in C++ and later for another course on microprocessor systems and inferfacing.

 Heading 1
 ======